 An online report form is used to collect statistical information for inclusion in the Annual Security Report and Annual Fire Safety Report and for Title IX related incidents.
 Though most often used by Campus Security Authorities, anyone may report a crime through this publicly available form.
 For possible follow-up and record keeping purposes, the form requires the name of the submitter.
 Click here to view the online reporting form.
 The report must include sufficient information as to the location and type of incident for inclusion in the ASR.
+If the crime did not occur on Clery Act designated geography, or it inclusion in the ASR.
 If the crime did not occur on Clery Act designated geography, or it cannot be determined from the report whether the incident(s) occurred on Clery Act designated geography or is a Clery crime, it will not be included in the ASR, as per federal regulations.
 For more information on Clery Act geography, please visit the Department of Education's website by clicking here.